gamma-opt/jb_instructions/course/guides/tsp_example.md

 `to_value` is used to access the permutation `perm` contains, which results in a valid reordering operation.
 Using these newly defined Observables, we can plot the starting point of the graph.

+% This is a code-block, not a cell.
+See the comment below.
 ```{code-block}
 lines!(ax, X_lines, Y_lines)
 lines!(ax, X_endpoints, Y_endpoints)